Water-Based Pomade vs Oil-Based Pomade

 And the winner is…

-In our test, the oil-based pomade is the winner of this battle.
-The deciding factor for us is the flexibility and durability this pomade offers.
-The possibility of restyling offers freedom!
-Does this mean that the water-based pomade is not as good?
+From our test, the Pomade based on oil emerges as the winner of this battle.
+The deciding factor for us is the flexibility and durability that this Pomade offers.
+The ability to restyle offers freedom!
+Does this mean that the water-based Pomade is less good?
 Absolutely not.
-That too is and remains a top product.
-But the winner of this battle, really is the oil-based pomade.
+It is and remains a top product.
+But the winner of this battle is indeed the oil-based Pomade.

 Are you looking for the best of both worlds?
-Then there is also an unorthodox pomade.
-It combines the good qualities of an oil-based pomade, but is almost as easy to wash out as a water-based pomade.
+Then there is also a unorthodox pomade.
+It combines the good properties of a Oil-Based Pomade, but is almost as easy to wash out as a water-based Pomade.

 If you have any questions as a result of this battle, we would of course love to hear from you.